 If you’ve got an international trip planned, you’re probably wondering how this could impact you.
 Can you get a passport during a government shutdown?

-The answer is yes, at least at first.
-However, it may take longer than usual.
+The answer depends on the type of shutdown when it happens.
+If the passport offices are still open, it may be possible but it could take longer than usual.
 That’s because passport services are funded in part by application fees.
 So, there’s usually some money available to continue services even if Congress doesn’t pass a funding bill.

 Can you get a passport during a government shutdown?
 Yes, but be prepared to wait.

+Yes, you can get a passport during a government shutdown, but be prepared to wait.
 However, if you have a trip planned and there’s the threat of a shutdown, you should apply for a passport as soon as possible.
 Don’t wait until the last minute!
+If you find yourself worried about upcoming travel, you may consider using an expedited service.
+We can help you understand all of your rush passport processing options.

 The State Department may still be open for business, but it won’t be business as usual.
 Some staff may be furloughed, which means that processing times could increase.